Chunky Fresh Tomato Salsa (Chipotle Style!)

 Ingredients & Modifications

-Tomatoes: I find that Roma or Campari tomatoes work best for this recipe.
+- Tomatoes: In testing I found that Roma or Campari tomatoes work best for this recipe.
 You’ll see in the recipe card below that I noted that the seeds are removed – this is the secret to getting a chunky style salsa that isn’t too watered down.

-Lime juice: Together with the lemon juice, the lime juice adds that bright, fresh and tangy flavor that we all know and love in a good salsa.
+- Lime and Lemon juice: Together with the lemon juice, the lime juice adds that bright, fresh and tangy flavor that we all know and love in a good salsa.
+Chipotle uses both lemon and lime, but I’ve tested it with just lime and it works well, too.

 This Recipe Is…